-Using video on social media has been on the rise.
-Marketers and businesses started making videos and ads years ago to increase engagement and views, but why does it seem like you’re seeing more videos in your Newsfeed now than ever before?
+Video use on social media is on the rise.
+Marketers and businesses owners use videos and ads to increase engagement and views, but why does it seem like you’re seeing more videos in your Newsfeed than before?

-On April 6, 2016, Facebook launched Facebook Live, a live video streaming service that lets anyone broadcast from their mobile devices or computers straight to their Facebook Newsfeed.
-This recent development gives virtually anyone the chance to capture followers’ attention via video live from your home or office and potentially reach millions of people all around the world.
+On April 6, 2016, Facebook launched Facebook Live, a live video streaming service that lets anyone broadcast from their mobile devices or computers directly to their Facebook Newsfeed.
+The development gives anyone the opportunity to capture followers’ attention via live video from your home or office, and the potential to reach millions of people around the world.

 And the best part?
 It’s simple to use!
 It’s a great way to personally connection with your followers and to reach new audiences.
 You can show your followers exclusive content, how-to videos, live events, and so much more.

 What is Facebook Live?

-Facebook Live Video is like having a TV camera in your pocket that allows you to broadcast in real- time to your followers’.
+Facebook Live Video is like having a TV camera in your pocket that allows you to broadcast in real-time to your followers’.
 With so many ads and posts competing on Facebook, it can seem hard to get your business’ point across.
-Live Video gives business owners a chance to show off their own personality and really let their brand shine through.
-It gives a raw, authentic look into your business.
+Live Video gives business owners a chance to show off their personality and really let their brand shine.
+Live Video engages audiences through a raw, authentic look into your business.

 How to broadcast on Facebook Live Video

-Before you start going live, let’s practice how to get there first.
-Follow along with this step-by-step guide to go live from your Facebook page on your computer.
+Before you go live, let’s learn how to get there.
+Follow this step-by-step guide to go live from your Facebook page on your computer.
 Follow similar steps for going Live on your mobile phone.